idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 ### Geometry

 The geometry is defined using the [Components](https://mooseframework.inl.gov/syntax/Components/index.html) system.
-Each component is defined using a position, orientation and length for 1D components.A width is also defined for 2D components (heat structures).
+Each component is defined using a position, orientation and length for 1D components.
+A width is also defined for 2D components (heat structures).
 Channels are defined using the  [FlowChannel1Phase](https://mooseframework.inl.gov/source/components/FlowChannel1Phase.html) components and heat structures are defined using the [HeatStructureCylindrical](https://mooseframework.inl.gov/source/components/HeatStructureCylindrical.html) or [HeatStructurePlate](https://mooseframework.inl.gov/source/components/HeatStructurePlate.html) depending on the geometry.

 ### Initial conditions

 A common initial temperature is chosen for the whole system.
 It is done to avoid irregular effects in the first few seconds of the simulation due to a high temperature difference between the primary and secondary sides in the heat exchanger (`hx`).
 The only exceptions are the `sec_pipe1` and `hot_leg` of the secondary loop, which are respectively connected to the inlet and outlet of the cycle.
 Their initial temperature is 300 K.

 In the primary loop, a 90 bar pressure is defined and is equal to the steady state pressure in that loop.
 The secondary loop is initialized to the atmospheric pressure.

 The velocities are initialized at a very small non-zero value.